KingWa/kingwa.github.io/source/_posts/2014-04-24-blog-equals-github-plus-octopress.markdown

 Octopress is a blogging framework based on Jekyll and which is written in Ruby.
 I am very new to Ruby, so I just followed other's introduction to install Ruby by [RVM][].

 RVM(Ruby Version Manager), as its name says, is a software platform designed to manage multiple installations of Rury on the same device.
 Before installing RVM, we need to check whether following softwares are already installed.
+{% highlight shell %}
-# bash, awk, sed, grep, ls, cp, tar, curl, gunzip, bunzip2, git, svn
+bash, awk, sed, grep, ls, cp, tar, curl, gunzip, bunzip2, git, svn
+{% endhighlight %}

 After requirements were meet, use following command to install RVM:
 {% highlight shell %}